HvzemEssvm/MyTasks/README.md

 ## 7th Task
 > This Branch includes only a README.md file that document all the linux commands in an interesting environment that fulfill that task.
 ___
-## *This documentation provided an overview about this repository, Aiming to make an experience filled with flexiblity and clearance, For any inquiries feel free to contact the owner of the repo*.
+## *This documentation provided an overview about this repository, Aiming to make an experience filled with flexiblity and clearance.
+For any further inquiries, feel free to contact the owner of the repo*.